Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Related Work

 In this paper, we mainly focus on ProPara \cite{dalvi2018propara}, a more recent dataset containing paragraphs on a variety of natural processes.
 The goal is to track states and locations of the given entities at each timestep.
 Additionally, we also conduct experiments on Recipes dataset \cite{bosselut2018npn}, which includes entity tracking in the cooking domain.
 These datasets are more challenging since AI models need to track the dynamic transitions of multiple entities throughout the process, instead of predicting the final state (SCoNE) or answer a single question (bAbI, ProcessBank).
 Besides, entities usually undergo implicit state changes and commonsense knowledge is often required in reasoning.

 \paragraph{Procedural Text Understanding Models}

 Our paper is mainly related to the lines of work on ProPara \cite{dalvi2018propara}.
 ProStruct \cite{tandon2018prostruct} applies VerbNet rulebase and Web search co-appearance to refine the probability space of entity state prediction.
 LACE \cite{du2019lace} introduces a consistency-biased training objective to improve label consistency among different paragraphs with the same topic.
 KG-MRC \cite{das2019kgmrc} constructs knowledge graphs to dynamically store each entity's location and to assist location span prediction.
 NCET \cite{gupta2019ncet} extracts candidate locations using part-of-speech rules from text paragraphs, and considers location prediction as a classification task over the candidate set.
 ET \cite{gupta2019et} conducts analyses on the application of pre-trained BERT and GPT models on the sub-task of state tracking.
-XPAD \cite{dalvi2019xpad} builds dependency graphs on ProPara dataset, which tries to explain the action dependencies within the events happened in a process. \textsc{Dynapro} \cite{dynapro} dynamically encodes procedural text through a BERT-based model to jointly identify entity attributes and transitions.
+XPAD \cite{dalvi2019xpad} builds dependency graphs on ProPara dataset, which tries to explain the action dependencies within the events happened in a process.
+Among more recent approaches, \textsc{Dynapro} \cite{amini2020dynapro} dynamically encodes procedural text through a BERT-based model to jointly identify entity attributes and transitions.
+ProGraph \cite{zhong2020prograph} constructs an entity-specific heterogeneous graph on temporal dimension to assist state prediction from context.
+IEN \cite{tang2020ien} explores inter-entity relationship to discover the causal effects of entity actions on their state changes.
 In this paper, we aim at two main problems that have not been effectively solved by the above works: commonsense reasoning and data insufficiency.
 Benefiting from the commonsense knowledge in ConceptNet and the proposed multi-stage training schema, our model outperforms the aformentioned models on the ProPara dataset.

 \paragraph{Commonsense in Language Understanding}